 A Plague Tale is an epic story with fiendishly clever environmental puzzles and stunning character design.
 Even the underwhelming stealth can’t hurt this surprise hit.

 You might know A Plague Tale: Innocence as “the game with all the rats,” and that’s not an unfair description.
 The game does have ungodly amounts of black, vicious rats that are just waiting to tear the flesh off anyone caught in their path.
 They are disturbing, disgusting, and I absolutely love them as both a plot device and a gameplay mechanic.

-But the game is much more than that.
-It is an epic story that keeps evolving until the very end, with intricate environmental puzzles that challenge you every step of the way and some admittedly rudimentary stealth and combat.
+But the game is much more than just rats.
+It is an epic story that keeps evolving until the very end, with intricate environmental puzzles that challenge you every step of the way, and some admittedly rudimentary stealth and combat.

 While the rats were the focus of the game’s marketing, A Plague Tale: Innocence is actually about two young kids in 1300’s French.
 Amicia and Hugo de Rune are on the run from the Inquisition, while a ferocious disease called The Bite ravages the country.